 An introduction to the major ethical systems with a special focus on Christian approaches.
 Contemporary ethical issues will be examined in light of biblical revelation.

-PR 205 Preaching I 3 hours
+PR 205 Preaching I

 An introduction to the basic principles of sermon preparation with special focus on the expository method.
+Prerequisites: BL 111; 2 semesters of OT or NT Survey (BL 101, 102, 151, 152)

 PR 206 Preaching II